 The national coverage is of particular benefit to lawyers working near state borders.
 This one reasonably priced publication will be more than sufficient to deal with litigation in multiple states.
 Cases under comparative interstate provisions will also sometimes prove to be valuable.

-Email us for the full table of contents at kiddlrs@slingshot.co.nz and you will see why this publication needs to be in every law library Australia-wide, especially the libraries of every:
+Email us for the full table of contents at kiddlrs@slingshot.co.nz and you will see why this publication will be a valuable addition to your law library.:

 Australian Road Rules